tyreer/learning-notes/Egghead.io_real-world-react-native-animations.md

     />
   );
 ```
-+ The is all for the parallax effect
++ This is all for the parallax effect.
   + Offsetting the 1-to-1 scrolling with translateX in the opposite direction makes the image appear to move across the screen at a different speed than the divider bar

 ```js